-The Zen of Slawsome Slaw
+The Science of Slawsome Slaw

-Cole slaw is the world's best salad.
+IMHO cole slaw is the world's best salad.
 Period.

 Crunchy, juicy, refreshing with bright sweet/sour/salty/savory flavors, it kicks the butt of any wimpy limpy lettuce salad.
 But more important, slaw is the perfect accompaniment for barbecue.

 The two classic American styles are Creamy Cole Slaw with Mayonnaise and Sweet-Sour Slaw, and some folks choose their restaurant based on which is served.
 There are scores of great slaw recipes with a wide variety of ingredients, and each can be prepared with a wide variety of techniques.
 For example, here are two more, my recipe for Deli Slaw with Sour Cream and my Waldorf Slaw.

 They are easy to make, but like anything else, there are secrets that separate everyday from holiday slaw.
 Here are some tips on technique to make your salad slawsome.

 Dress early.
 Cabbage and carrots drink and leak.
 So make the slaw in the morning and let it chill for a few hours.
 The juices from the veggies will add flavor to the dressing, and the dressing will seep into the veggies.
 Most slaws taste better if chilled overnight.
 The excellent magazine, Cook's Illustrated, recommends cutting the veggies, salting them and letting the salt pull out the moisture before adding the dressing to keep the moisture from bleeding out on its own and diluting the dressing.
 Nice idea, but I disagree.
 I just make the dressing a little strong and allow for the natural juices that come out when you chill the slaw to dilute it to proper strength.
 One word of caution: Onion flavors get amplified as the slaw ages.